tuananh-vn/ingest_projects/README.md

 ### How to run the demos

-Demos are all located under the `demos` directory.
+Demos are all located under the `demos` directory or type `make demos` to print the list of the available demos.

 #### Select your demo

-First, pick your favorite demo and `cd <chosen-demo-directory`
-Then follow the steps:
+select a demo by adding `DEMO=<name of the demo>` to the make command.
+List the available demos by typing `make demos`

+For example, if the selected demo is `basic`

- - `make up` creates the environment
+ - `make up DEMO=basic` creates the environment
- - `make run` runs jupyter container in interactive mode
+ - `make run DEMO=basic` runs jupyter container in interactive mode

-Demo files are mapped inside the container
-(jupyer webapp is automatically launched during `make run`)

 The datalabframework is illustrated via notebooks, and markdown files.
 Start by opening the README.md file in the demo directory

 ### How to stop the Demos

-After running the demo, tear down the environment by typing `make down`
+After running the demo, tear down the environment by typing `make down DEMO=basic`

 ### Regression Test

 if developing/updateing the demos, run the demos in background mode and check that everything still works.
 For testing purposes, use `make regression` to test the demo in background mode.

-### Developers
+### Develop

-if you wish to develop the datalabframework library, this repo acts as integration test suite.
-Run `make run MODE=dev` and `make regression MODE=dev` to run the demos with the datalabframework library mounted in editable mode.
+if you wish to develop the datalabframework library, this repo acts as integration test suite. add `MODE=dev` to the make commands, for instance: `make run MODE=dev` and `make regression MODE=dev`.
+This will start the jupyter notebook with the datalabframework package mounted in editable mode.